neomedia6989/docs-2/docs/plex/accepting-your-invite.md

 # Accepting Your Plex Invite

-## How to accept your invite
+## How to Accept Your Invite

 - Go to [https://plex.tv](https://plex.tv/) and login with your Plex account credentials
-- Access the Plex Web app by clicking on the Open Plex button
+- Access the Plex web app by clicking on the 'Open Plex' button

 [![](../media/settings-profile.png "Click on 'Open Plex'")](https://docs.blackbeard.media/media/open-plex.png)

-- Decide if you want to Sync your Watched Status if you have access to Multiple Servers
+- Decide if you want to sync your watched status, which is useful if you have access to multiple servers

 [![](../media/settings-profile.png "Start syncing watch history or not")](https://docs.blackbeard.media/media/plexsync-watched.png)

-- Open Settings by clicking on the wrench icon in the top right
+- Open 'Settings' by clicking on the wrench icon in the top right

 [![](../media/plex-settings.png "Open Plex Settings")](https://docs.blackbeard.media/media/plex-settings.png)

-- Select *Manage Library Access*
+- Select **Manage Library Access**
-- Find the Invitation received section and click the Checkmark after verifying the server is in fact the one you were expecting to see an invitation from
+- Find the invitation section and click the checkmark after verifying the server is in fact the one you were expecting to see an invitation from
-- Click the Home Icon to go to the Home Screen of Plex
+- Click the 'Home' icon to go to the home screen of Plex

 [![](../media/plex-settings.png "Accept the invite and go home")](https://docs.blackbeard.media/media/invite-location.png)

-## How to setup your libraries
+## How to Setup Your Libraries

-- Plex has their own libraries and content, while it's a nice bonus it is easy to confuse a Plex Library with a custom curated one that has been shared to you
+- Plex has their own libraries and content, and, while it's a nice bonus, it is easy to confuse a Plex library with a custom curated one that has been shared to you
-- Find the hidden ellipses next to the item you wish to **Unpin**. *(We recommend removing all Plex's items, as seen in the screenshot)*
+- Find the hidden ellipses next to the item you wish to **Unpin** *(We recommend removing all Plex's items, as seen in the screenshot)*

 [![](../media/unpin-bad-plex.png "Unpin the unwanted items")](https://docs.blackbeard.media/media/unpin-bad-plex.png)